i-lateral/silverstripe-commerce-theme/README.md

-# SilverStripe Bootstrap Theme v1.2.0
+# SilverStripe Bootstrap Commerce Theme v0.0.1

-A SilverStripe Bootstrap theme that incorporates Twitter Bootstrap and Font Awesome
+A SilverStripe theme based on the Bootstrap theme built with compatability with our commerce module.

 ## Installation ##

- * Install add-on via Composer (`composer require jeffwhitfield/silverstripe-bootstrap-theme dev-master`) OR download a copy from the repository.
+ * Install add-on via Composer (`composer require i-lateral/silverstripe-commerce-theme master`) OR download a copy from the repository.
  * Create a folder of your choice within the `themes/` directory of your SilverStripe project to store your custom theme in.
  * If you've downloaded the add-on, copy all files from the repository into this directory.
- * If you've installed the add-on using Composer, copy all the files from the `themes/bootstrap` directory into your custom theme directory.
+ * If you've installed the add-on using Composer, copy all the files from the `themes/bootstrap-commerce` directory into your custom theme directory.
  * Run `bower install` within your theme directory.
  * Update the `init()` method in your default page controller and add additional methods.